tttppp/ragl/rules.md

 # The Rulebook

-Red Alert Global League (RAGL), Season 8 is played out over up to 11 weeks from September 30th till December 15th, 2019.
+Red Alert Global League (RAGL), Season 9 is played out over up to 11 weeks from April 27th to July 13th.
 This timespan includes up to 8 weeks for the group stage and 3 weeks reserved for unforeseen delays, tiebreakers and Playoffs.
 Timespan of the season is a subject to change depending on actual player rosters and will be finalized after player registrations are closed.

-Current prize pool total: $260
+Current prize pool total: TBA
 For details on prize pool contributions, check out the Prize Pool section at the end of this post.

 ```